niruc100/classify_claims/README.md

 **Notes**:
 - For convenience, we uploaded the data already into the `data` folder.
 - We ensured that non of the test IDs is present in our data that we queried for train and evaluation of a Machine Learning model.
+- Update: Changed base_query increases the amount of received claims (nearly doubles) and stores all new claims to the `data` folder as `raw_claims_new.csv`.
+The test claims are unchanged.

 SPARQL query for the train set:
 ``` sparql